 We say: in every single construction project.

-But to start with, what is EVM?
-Why is it so useful as a measuring and monitoring tool?
-Let’s understand the basics.
+What is Earned Value Management? and Why is it so useful as a measuring and monitoring tool?

 Consider this example: